LMC0705/scRCA/README.md

 # Introduction
 The reference dataset and query dataset contained in Data are derived from Immune Cell Dataset(https://www.tissueimmunecellatlas.org/)]
+The benchmark datasets can be downloaded from https://hub.docker.com/u/scrnaseqbenchmark

 # Interactive tutorials